Frequently Asked Questions

 Invites are sent by text message or email to join the visit.

 Q: Will I be charged for this visit?

 A: You can expect to pay for a telemedicine visit in the same way you would for any visit that brings you to our offices.
 Vanguard will follow the billing guidelines of each patient’s insurance company.
 Check with your insurance plan regarding copay questions.

 Q: How safe is my personal information?

-A: Updox Video Chat is HIPAA compliant and secure, meaning that your conversation is private and cannot be breached or seen by third parties.
-All your personal information and data is encrypted and protected, so you can feel confident that your personal health information is secure and confidential.
+A: The video platform is HIPAA compliant and secure, meaning that your conversation is private and cannot be breached or seen by third parties.
+All your personal information and data is encrypted and protected, so you can feel confident that your personal health information is confidential.

 Q: Who is eligible?

-A: Vanguard eCare is available to all Vanguard Medical Group patients.
-It can even be used for your first visit.
+A: Vanguard eCare is available to all Vanguard Medical Group patients for select common medical conditions.
+It can even be used for some first-time visits.